Photo Credit: National Audubon Society © 2020

 Where is Nature Camp located?

-Nature Camp is located at Magnuson Park, northeast of the University of Washington.
-Drop-off and pick-up are in front of the Brig (Building 406).
+Nature Camp Main Campus is located at Magnuson Park, northeast of the University of Washington.
+Drop-off and pick-up is behind Building 406 (formerly known as the Brig,) near the amphitheater.
 View interactive map.
 We travel to other area parks twice per week for field trips.
 Field trip destinations are announced in the spring.

 What are the days and hours?